 In 2017, German researchers set out to prove a hypothesis that people who play video games have reduced empathy when compared to those who do not play video games.
 Using some brain-mapping technology, they found that playing video games does not negatively affect empathy.

-In early 2019, UK scientists put to test the link between playing violent video games and violent behavior.
-They surveyed and tested over one-thousand participants all aged 14 and 15-years-old, and their results found that there is absolutely no connection between playing these types of games and violent behavior.
+In early 2019, UK scientists tested the link between playing violent video games and violent behavior.
+They surveyed and tested over 1,000 participants, all aged 14 and 15 years old, and their results found that there is absolutely no connection between playing these types of games and violent behavior.

 Over the past 20 years, the results have been the same over and over again.
 There is no link between playing video games and increased violent behavior, so why are we continuing this dialog as if it is still a possibility?